Carole Julius -- East Bridgewater Selectman

 A New Voice for East Bridgewater!

-I am running for the office of Selectman in East Bridgewater, MA because I believe I can bring a positive voice to local politics.
+I am honored to represent the people of East Bridgewater as a member of the Board of Selectmen.
+I will do my best to bring a positive voice to local politics.
 I am so proud to call East Bridgewater my home and I am convinced that while we come from diverse backgrounds and have different ideas, we are truly connected by our love for this community.
-It is that love of community that has prompted me to seek this position.
+It is that love of community that has prompted me to take on the responsibility of elected office.

 Whether you are a long time resident or new to the town of East Bridgewater, I want to provide you with a voice on the Board of Selectman because I know that together we can make East Bridgewater a wonderful place to live, work and learn.